 “It felt as if the entire city was on the roads, it was definitely an incredible sight but my family and I were stuck in traffic for almost 2 hours and it wasn’t particularly pleasant for the kids”.
-This is what an expat friend told me during one of our conversations about recent festival.
+This is what an expat friend told me during one of our conversations about the recent festival.
 India, of course, is a gorgeous country with its colorful culture, numerous festivals, and of course, the traffic woes, noise, and pollution that comes as a part of the package.

 With the growing economy and employment opportunities, India is well on the way to becoming a global technology hub.
-The seventh largest country in the world and the second largest by population, India is known for its various ethnic groups, culture, customs and mannerisms which is overwhelming for most of my expat friends.
+The seventh-largest country in the world and the second-largest by population, India is known for its various ethnic groups, culture, customs, and mannerisms which is overwhelming for most of my expat friends.
 As most of them say, India is not an easy country for them to settle down in for various reasons:

 With constant intrusion from people around, their never-ending curiosity about foreigners and their culture; it can get a little unsettling at times.
 We, as Indians, have always been inquisitive but many of us do not know just where to draw the line.

 Clearly, this is not just a challenge for the expats, but even for us Indians.
 With the growing population, traffic on roads has increased, cities and localities are more populated, most places are crowded.
 This may not be something your expat employees are used to.

 As it happens, most countries in the kind of economic bracket that India is in are doing fairly well when it comes to their environment.
 Unfortunately, in India, we struggle with the quality of air almost every day.
 From Delhi to Bangalore to Hyderabad to even Pune, every city is struggling with the growing pollution and it seems to only be getting worse.

 Unlike most developed and developing countries, quality education in India is expensive.
 For most expat employees who move to India with their families, this is a major issue.
 They are bound to pick international schools and their cost of living increases exponentially owing to the school/tuition fee.

-Healthcare in India – India is home to a buffet of ailments, illnesses, and diseases.
+India is home to a buffet of ailments, illnesses, and diseases.
 Put it down to our weather or any other factor.
 From Ebola to Nipah virus to swine flu – it seems that every year we find a new scary name to fear.
 Especially for expats without the kind of built-in immunity that locals enjoy -this is a worry.
 And should you catch the bug, like with schools, high-quality health care is expensive and restricted.

-Religion and Festivals – While we love our festivals, and so do most expats and their families but these festivals also create some curious questions for the professional expat.
+While we love our festivals, and so do most expats and their families but these festivals also create some curious questions for the professional expat.
 I once had a long conversation with an expat in a senior position in a manufacturing company.
 He was equal parts intrigued and apprehensive at all the Puja’s the plant seemed to have.
 Apart from the festivals, each new machine was regularly garlanded and submitted to divine attention.
 Religion is a sensitive issue (and becoming more so by the day).
 Everyone is entitled to their own beliefs and preferences.
 In that scenario, we cannot expect expat employees to understand these festivals and be a part of them all.

 So, it’s clear that there are challenges.
 But as the HR department of the company employing these expats, is there something you can do?
 Well, yes.